neam/docker-persistent-db/README.md

-Persistent MariaDB helper for Docker
+Persistent DB helper for Docker
 ------------------------

-Easy creation of a MariaDB docker container with a persistent database.
+Easy creation of a MySQL/MariaDB docker container with a persistent database.

 A quick hack based on https://github.com/Kloadut/dokku-md-plugin.
 Adapted for use locally on OSX without dokku.